Rector and Curate

 At Saint Stephen’s belonging is very important.
 God is community, and Jesus lived his life within groups of family, friends and followers.
 There is a whole range of beliefs within the church, but we all belong to the family of Saint Stephen’s.

 When we belong we have a sense of being in the right place, we are rooted well.
 Roots both nourish the plant and hold the soil together, and that's what belonging means - being included in the heart of the church family.
 As we gather as a family our friendships deepen, we become more aware of God's love in us and between us, and we grow.
 We are formed into the people God intends us to be - living life to the full.
 And this is evident in our showing the fruit of God's Spirit in us: love, joy, peace, kindness, compassion, generosity and hospitality.
 This is good news for ourselves, our community, and the world.

 An Inclusive Church

-Saint Stephen’s is an Inclusive Church, which means that we welcome LGBT people with open arms.
+Saint Stephen’s is an Inclusive Church, which means that we welcome everyone with open arms as representing the rich tapestry of life in the United Kingdom and the wider world.
 We believe that we are all made and loved by God in all God’s wonder and creativity - God the author of love.
-We are looking to the day when LGBT folk can have relationships celebrated and blessed in church.
+This warm welcome is fully extended to LGBT+ folk and we are looking forward to the day when LGBT couples can have their relationships celebrated and blessed in church.
 Meanwhile, all are welcome, all are loved, all good love is embraced with joy.

 We also try to keep our language as inclusive as possible.
 How we refer to God is important, and where possible we try to find gender-neutral expressions.